Case: LeBlanc v. United States Privacy and Civil Liberties Oversight Board

 [T]he sole purpose and sole result of the terminations will be to deny the Board a quorum, prevent Congress and the public from learning about how this Administration respects privacy and civil liberties, and starve Congress of the information it needs to legislate and to oversee the executive branch.

-Represented by law firm Arnold & Porter, the plaintiffs sought the following: declaratory relief that the defendants lacked authority to remove the plaintiffs from the PCLOB based on their political affiliations and without good cause and that the removals of the plaintiffs were unlawful; enjoinment of the PCLOB and the Deputy Director of Presidential Personnel from removing the plaintiffs from the Board; reinstatement of the plaintiffs to the PCLOB; backpay up to $10,000 (this specific request was later withdrawn in a March 12 amended complaint); a writ of mandamus requiring the PCLOB and the Deputy Director of Presidential Personnel to treat the removals of the plaintiffs from the Board as legally ineffective and to stay out of the plaintiffs’ fulfillment of their positions; attorneys' fees and costs; and any other appropriate relief.
+Represented by law firm Arnold & Porter, the plaintiffs sought the following: declaratory relief that the defendants lacked authority to remove the plaintiffs from the PCLOB based on their political affiliations and without good cause and that the removals of the plaintiffs were unlawful; enjoinment of the PCLOB and the Deputy Director of Presidential Personnel from removing the plaintiffs from the Board; reinstatement of the plaintiffs to the PCLOB; backpay up to $10,000; a writ of mandamus requiring the PCLOB and the Deputy Director of Presidential Personnel to treat the removals of the plaintiffs from the Board as legally ineffective and to stay out of the plaintiffs’ fulfillment of their positions; attorneys' fees and costs; and any other appropriate relief.
 The case was assigned to District Judge Reggie B. Walton on February 25, 2025.
 On March 12, the plaintiffs filed an amended complaint in which they no longer sought backpay.

 On March 12, 2025, the parties filed a joint motion to expedite consideration of their cross-motions for summary judgment.
 The same day, the plaintiffs filed a motion for summary judgment.
-The court granted the parties' motion for expedited consideration on March 13 and ordered the defendants to file their opposition to the plaintiffs' motion and their own cross-motion for summary judgment by April 3, 2025.
+The court granted the parties' motion for expedited consideration on March 13.
+On April 3, the defendants filed a cross motion for summary judgment and opposition to the plaintiffs' motion for summary judgment, to which the plaintiffs filed an opposing response and a reply on April 16.

 Summary Authors